Try Hubstaff for 14 days

-If you do have team members that are required to work on a holiday, they may ask or even demand overtime for the holiday work — which is a fair thing to ask.
+If you have team members required to work on a holiday, they may ask or even demand overtime for the holiday work — which is a fair thing to ask.
 So, consider whether or not you'll offer this.

-A standard rate for overtime would be time-and-a-half, so if someone on your team makes $40,000 a year, you'd need to make sure to pay them for 1.5x their normal pay for that day or week of holiday pay.
-If you're confused by how to calculate that accurately, don't worry, we'll give you some helpful tools to help you out.
+A standard rate for overtime pay is time-and-a-half, so if someone on your team makes $40,000 a year, you'd need to pay them 1.5x their typical pay for that day or week of holiday pay.
+If you need clarification on calculating that accurately, don't worry; we'll give you some helpful tools to help you out.

 The previous list of merriment still applies to part-time employees, so consult that list of holidays.

-Now, part-time employees don't usually receive the same benefits that full-timers do, but, as with everything else here, it's up to the business owners.
+Now, part-time employees usually receive different benefits than full-timers do, but, as with everything else here, it's up to the business owners.

-Choosing whether or not to give part-time employees overtime for working holidays or just paying them to have holidays off is something you need to consider when looking at what sets apart everyone at the company.
+Choosing whether or not to give part-time employees overtime for working holidays or just pay them to have holidays off is something you need to consider when looking at what sets everyone apart at the company.
 It may be that you want everyone to have the same perks or that you think it'd be best to save paid holidays for full-time employees.

 Whatever you decide, make sure to be consistent.
-Once you set your holiday pay policy in place, there shouldn't be any confusion as to who gets what.
+Once you set your holiday pay policy, there should be clarity about who gets what.

-Hourly employees are a different thing entirely.
-It's rather common for those working in retail or food service to have to work holidays in the U.S., but of course, that isn't always true.
+Holiday pay for an hourly employee is a different thing entirely.
+It's relatively common for those working in retail or food service to have to work holidays in the U.S., but of course, that isn't always true.
 As a result, you have a few options here.

-You could choose to give those who work on holidays time-and-a-half for their willingness to work the holidays.
-Alternatively, you could provide holiday workers a bonus of some kind like an extra vacation day (if you offer those) or an additional $200 in their paycheck that month.
+Give those who work on holidays time-and-a-half for their willingness to work the holidays.
+Alternatively, you could provide holiday workers a bonus, like an extra vacation day (if you offer those) or an additional $200 in their monthly paycheck.